Bagrat I of Iberia

 Bagrat I (ბაგრატ I) (died 876), of the Bagratid dynasty, was a presiding prince of Iberia (modern Georgia) from 830 until his death.

 Bagrat inherited from his father Ashot I the office of presiding prince of Iberia and the Byzantine title of curopalates.
 The 10th-century Georgian writer Giorgi Merchule maintains that Bagrat was confirmed as curopalates, following his father, with the agreement of his brothers — Adarnase, and Guaram.
 Bagrat shared with his brothers the patrimonial holdings, but which lands he actually possessed is not directly indicated in the medieval sources.
 He probably ruled over a part of Tao and Kola (now in Turkey).

-Bagrat I found himself in a constant struggle with the Arabs, the Abasgians and the Kakhetians over the possession of central Iberia (Shida Kartli).
-In 842, he joined the Arab expedition led by Muhammad ibn Khalid al-Shaybani, the Caliph’s viceroy in the Caucasus, against the rebel emir of Tbilisi, Sahak ibn Ismail, and his Kakhetian allies.
+Bagrat I found himself in a constant struggle with the Arabs, the Abasgians and the Kakhetians over the possession of central Iberia (Shida Kartli) and especially the Emirate of Tbilisi.
+In 842, he joined the Arab expedition led by Muhammad ibn Khalid al-Shaybani, the Caliph's viceroy in the Caucasus, against the rebel emir of Tbilisi, Sahak ibn Ismail, and his Kakhetian allies.
 In turn, the Caliph recognized Bagrat the prince of Iberia-Kartli.
 The expedition ended fruitlessly and Bagrat had to make peace with Sahak.
-In August 853, Bagrat joined the Caliph’s second expedition against Sahak, this time led by Bugha the Turk who took Tbilisi and had the emir executed.
+In August 853, Bagrat joined the Caliph's second expedition against Sahak, this time led by Bugha the Turk who took Tbilisi and had the emir executed.
 As a result, Bagrat was able to regain Shida Kartli, but only for a brief time as the resurgent Abasgians forced him out of this region.

 Like his father Ashot, Bagrat was a patron of the large-scale monastic movement in Klarjeti.
 He granted the monk Grigol Khandzteli material help to build the monastery church at Khandzta and helped build the monasteries of Shatberdi and Ishkhani.

 Bagrat I was married to a daughter of the Armenian prince Smbat VIII Bagratuni, and had three sons: his oldest son David who succeeded him as the presiding prince and curopalates; his second oldest son Adarnase who died in the lifetime of his father; and his youngest son Ashot who died in 885.